Hilda, OSA Fellow, and Rudolf, an Honorary Member

 Kingslake had a lifelong career in association with The Institute of Optics and developed the teaching materials for the first courses in lens design and geometrical optics formally offered in the U.S. He served the university as a full-time faculty member until 1937, when he joined Eastman Kodak as head of the Lens Design Department at the invitation of C.E.
 Kenneth Mees, head of Kodak Research Laboratories.

-Over his career, Kingslake wrote three books on optical design and with his wife, edited a fourth series on applied optics and optical design.
+Over his career, Kingslake wrote three books on optical design and, with his wife, edited a fourth series on applied optics and optical design.
 The latter included a volume based on an unfinished manuscript written by A.E.
 Conrady.
-Kingslake was active in OSA serving as president in 1948-49 and receiving the Frederic Ives Medal in 1973.
-Both he and his wife were made fellows of the society.
+Kingslake was active in OSA, serving as president in 1948-49 and receiving the Frederic Ives Medal in 1973.
+He was elected an Honorary Member of OSA in 1984.
+Both he and his wife were made Fellows of the society.

 Rudolf Kingslake died on 25 February 2003, please see OSA's memorial entry.